 ABOUT THE RECIPE:

-When I crave a homemade spaghetti dinner, Laura’s Spaghetti is my “go-to” sauce.
+When I crave a homemade spaghetti dinner, this spaghetti sauce is my “go-to” sauce.
 Chopped mushrooms make a great substitute for the ground meat, reminiscent of my Grandma’s version.
-My mom makes a yummy version of this spaghetti sauce too; she includes diced green pepper, which adds a tasty touch.
+My mom made a yummy version of this spaghetti sauce too; she included diced green pepper, which adds a tasty touch.

 Makes 6 to 8 servings